spozun/cerner-32-days-of-code/README.md

 Day 6 - gitRepoContents.html - this webpage will show you the contents of a user's Git Hub repo, with clickable links.
 It defaults to this repo!

+Day 7 - simpleThreadChannel.go - 3 threads work together to draw boxes, using a Go Thread Channel.